Water Sample Analysis

 Testing Type Reporting Limit Acceptable Limit

-Background or Non-target bacteria (CFU / 100 mL)
+Background or Non-Target Bacteria (CFU / 100 mL)

 0 to *NDOGN/ NDOGT At the discretion of the MOH.
-Only reported on Regulated drinking water samples submitted under a “Provincial Officer’s Order” or “Approval (Directive)”.
+Only reported on regulated drinking water samples submitted under a “Provincial Officer’s Order” or “Approval (Directive)”.

 Total Coliforma (CFU / 100 mL) 0 to > 80 0